cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 This sets the default view of Orders filtered by a date offset.
 To see yesterday's orders by default, use "-1" as a value.
 To use the current date, use "0" as the value in this setting.
 To view all orders by default, keep this value of null.

-### EnableUpstreamPrinting

-When this option is enabled, the Upstream Printing option will be visible on the Orders page.
-It allows a print command to be sent to a printer "up stream" from the packaging process.
-This feature is most often used to send a "Best By" date to a printer that labels an item before it gets packaged.

 ### EnableProductLabels

 This feature allows labels to be customized by Product Ids/SKU.
 By default, all products will use the same label template and dynamically replace the text within the label for the product.
 Enabling this feature, allows a per-product label template to be utilized.

 ## Customizing Table Columns